stefarine/smart_food_dispenser/Deployment/step5.md

 ![step5_image1](https://github.com/stefarine/smart_food_dispenser/assets/114418718/553e38a8-1763-43a3-99ba-51afd2073417)

-Once the account is created, click on IO on the top menu, then feeds, and then create feed.
+Once the account is created, click on IO on the top menu, then feeds, and then new feed.

 ![step5_image2](https://github.com/stefarine/smart_food_dispenser/assets/114418718/56551e33-9ed4-412a-ab6a-c0c7e801b6c8)